andrew/ultimate-awesome/README.md

 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-devops-mcp](https://github.com/agenticdevops/awesome-devops-mcp) - List of Awesome MCP Servers and Clients for building Agentic Devops .
 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
+- [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.